Vaib1990/NAGP_Assignment_III/Readme.md

 2. **Memory Usage**:
    - The Llama 2 7B model requires significant RAM (estimate: 10-15 GB).
-   - FAISS vector store memory usage depends on the size of your medical dataset.
+   - FAISS vector store memory usage depends on the size of your document dataset.

 3. **Accuracy**:
-   - Accuracy depends on the quality and coverage of the medical data in the vector store.
+   - Accuracy depends on the quality and coverage of the document data in the vector store.
    - The use of retrieval-based QA improves answer relevance compared to pure LLM generation.

 4. **Scalability**: